Cautions for Plug-n-Fire

 INSTALLATION CAUTIONS

-- The essential issue with kiln clearance is to keep excessive heat from flammable surfaces.
-Remember, even when you follow clearance and ventilation recommendations, the kiln is giving off heat.
-Try not to locate it near things that can be affected by elevated temperatures.
-An example of this would be an electrical fuse panel which you do not want to overheat.
+- Remember, even when you follow clearance and ventilation recommendations, the kiln gives off heat.
+Avoid locating it near things that can be affected by elevated temperatures.
+An example would be an electrical fuse panel, which you do not want to overheat.

 Protect Power Cord From Kiln Case - Rout Power Cord (or electrical connection wires) away from kiln in such a way that it can not touch the hot case of the kiln.